WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 As well, Meadow OS updates are released, you will flash the latest version to your Meadow board.
 This step only needs to be done once per update of Meadow OS.

-The [Meadow OS](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip) is distributed in two files: **Meadow.OS_Kernel.bin** and **Meadow.OS_Runtime.bin**.
+The [Meadow OS](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip) is distributed in two files: `Meadow.OS_Kernel.bin` and `Meadow.OS_Runtime.bin`.

 The first time you flash the Meadow OS to your board, you'll need to reboot Meadow and wait 20 minutes to allow Meadow to format the flash.

 ## Installing dfu-util

-We'll use the _dfu-util_ app to flash the firmware files to Meadow. dfu-util is already installed in Meadow development virtual machine.
+We'll use the _dfu-util_ app to flash the firmware files to Meadow.
-Alternatively, you can install it and run it locally from Windows, macOS or Linux.

 ### Windows

-You can download from [Sourceforge](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip).
+You can download dfu-util from [Sourceforge](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip).

 Extract the zip to a convenient location that you can access using the Command Prompt.